Character sheet for the James Bond film Licence to Kill.

-- Too Dumb to Live: All things considered, Sanchez has had a bad day: a man he thought would be a trusted friend turned out to be trying to kill him, his drug refining facility has been destroyed, the religious cult cover has been exposed and Bond has now destroyed two of the tankers with millions of dollars worth of petro-cocaine and managed to steal one.
-The last thing he needs at this point is a snotty nosed financial expert berating him for messing up a lucrative business.
-Truman was also a little bit foolish to talk in such a condescending manner to Sanchez, who has already displayed his complete disregard for his henchmen's lives.
-Sure enough, one snide comment too many from Truman and Sanchez whips out an Uzi and shoots him, before getting into one of the remaining tankers.
+- Too Dumb to Live: All things considered, Franz Sanchez has had a bad day: a man he thought would be a trusted friend turned out to be trying to kill him, his drug refining facility has been destroyed, the religious cult cover has been exposed and Bond has now destroyed two of the tankers with millions of dollars worth of petro-cocaine and managed to steal one.
+The last thing he needs at this point is a snotty-nosed financial expert berating him for messing up a lucrative business.
+Truman-Lodge was also a little bit foolish to talk in such a condescending manner to Sanchez, who has already displayed his complete disregard for his henchmen's lives.
+Sure enough, one snide comment too many from Truman and Sanchez whips out a Micro-Uzi and shoots him, before getting into one of the remaining tankers.

 Played by: Everett McGill

-A DEA agent who was bribed by Sanchez to help him escape and betray Felix Leiter.
+A DEA agent who agrees to help Sanchez escape and betray Felix Leiter.

 Professor Joe Butcher